Serenacula/better-keybindings/readme.md

 Some people prefer to use vim keybindings, however I have found these to be quite difficult to learn intuitively, and also not quite have the flexibility I was looking for.
 Instead, I made this.

-Since I was focused on ergonomics over ease-of-learning, it does not strictly follow the defaults in a few places where it probably could, but I believe it is still very quick to pick up.

 ## How to use

 ### Navigation